joko1712/HYBpy/README.md

 # HYBpy: a Python tool for hybrid modeling

+## Overview
 HYBpy is a python-based tool for hybrid modeling of bioprocesses.
-This repository contains the source code for the web-based application available at https://hybpy.com
+This repository contains the source code for the web-based application available at www.hybpy.com

 ## ⸎ Developed at